Isle of Man: Economy

 The Isle of Man Department for Enterprise manages the diversified economy in 12 key sectors.
-The largest sectors by GNP are insurance and eGambling with 17% of GNP each, followed by ICT and banking with 9% each.
+The largest sectors by GNP are insurance and online casino operations with 17% of GNP each, followed by ICT and banking with 9% each.
 The 2016 census lists 41,636 total employed.
 The largest sectors by employment are "medical and health", "financial and business services", construction, retail and public administration.
 Manufacturing, focused on aerospace and the food and drink industry, employs almost 2000 workers and contributes about 5% of gross domestic product (GDP).
 The sector provides laser optics, industrial diamonds, electronics, plastics and aerospace precision engineering.
-Tourism, agriculture, and fishing, once the mainstays of the economy, now make very little contributions to the island's GDP.
+Tourism, agriculture and fishing, once the mainstays of the economy, now make very little contributions to the island's GDP.
 The unemployment rate on Man is less than 1%.

 Trade takes place mostly with the United Kingdom.
 The island is in customs union with the UK, and related revenues are pooled and shared under the Common Purse Agreement.
 This means that the Isle of Man cannot have the lower excise revenues on alcohol and other goods that are enjoyed in the Channel Islands.

 The Manx government promotes island locations for making films by offering financial support.
 Since 1995, over 100 films have been made on the island.
 Most recently the island has taken a much wider strategy to attract the general digital media industry in film, television, video and esports.

 The Isle of Man Government Lottery operated from 1986 to 1997.
 Since 2 December 1999 the island has participated in the United Kingdom National Lottery.
 The island is the only jurisdiction outside the United Kingdom where it is possible to play the UK National Lottery.
 Since 2010 it has also been possible for projects in the Isle of Man to receive national lottery Good Causes Funding.
 The good causes funding is distributed by the Manx Lottery Trust.
 Tynwald receives the 12% lottery duty for tickets sold in the island.

 Tourist numbers peaked in the first half of the 20th century, prior to the boom in cheap travel to Southern Europe that also saw the decline of tourism in many similar English seaside resorts.
 The Isle of Man tourism board has recently invested in "Dark Sky Discovery" sites to diversify its tourism industry.
 It is expected that dark skies will generally be nominated by the public across the UK.
 However, the Isle of Man tourism board tasked someone from their team to nominate 27 places on the island as a civil task.
 This cluster of the highest quality "Milky Way" sites is now well promoted within the island.
 This government push has effectively given the island a headstart in the number of recognised Dark Sky sites.
 However, this has created a distorted view when compared to the UK where this is not promoted on a national scale.
 There, Dark Sky sites are expected to be nominated over time by the public across a full range of town, city and countryside locations rather than en masse by government departments.